London Breed: Basic income

 Breed has explored multiple options for guaranteed income.
 In March 2021, Breed launched a program to provide guaranteed income to artists impacted by the COVID-19 pandemic.
 Then, in November 2022, Breed launched a program to provide income for low income transgender individuals.

-Letters of Resignation Controversy
+Resignation letters controversy

-In September 2022 a public records request revealed Breed had required 48 of her appointees to boards and commissions to sign undated letters of resignation for her use.
+In September 2022, a public records request revealed Breed had required 48 of her appointees to boards and commissions to sign undated letters of resignation for her use.
 The Mayor's spokesperson stated the letters were only for "the most extreme circumstances."
 Breed later announced she would discontinue the practice.

+Panda diplomacy

+At the end of the APEC United States 2023 summit, Breed requested pandas for San Francisco from General Secretary of the Chinese Communist Party Xi Jinping.
+In 2024, Breed traveled to China on a trip organized by the Chinese People's Association for Friendship with Foreign Countries in an attempt to procure pandas for the city.